 Anyone else feel like they just bleed money sometimes?
-Even if you have a budget and somehow stick with it, Decembers, specifically, still pack a punch to the old bank account.
-That’s why my favorite tradition after the madness of December is over is to have a No Spend Challenge in January, but No Spend Challenges or (No Spend January) are effective no matter when you do them.
+Even if you have a budget and stick to it, Decembers, specifically, still pack a punch to the old bank account.
+That’s why my favorite tradition after the madness of December is over is to have a No Spend Challenge in January, but No Spend Challenges (or a No Spend January) are effective no matter when you do them.

 Side note for a second: Why exactly is a blog that focuses on decluttering and organization discussing budgets?
 I’m not, really.
 I’m discussing limiting the items that come into your home so you can keep a better handle on the what you’ve got.
 Purchasing fewer items equals less to organize and clean.

 There are a lot of reasons to have a No Spend January (or any month)…

 - Resets spending habits—especially after spending like crazy at Christmas time.